Here’s a top five common question I get:

 What do I do with my early finishers?

-But, friends, I do believe that this is the wrong question.
-What we should ask is: why are students finishing so fast in the first place?
+I certainly asked it myself.
+But, I do believe that I was asking the wrong question.
+I should have been asking, “Why are my students finishing so darn fast in the first place?“

 Well, it’s kind of like asking, “Why are my dinner guests still hungry after my dinner?”
 The answer is that I didn’t plan a big enough meal!
 Grabbing random snacks from my cupboard won’t be a real solution.
 My initial plan was to limited.